ASantosMorales/Best_algorithm_for_my_thesis/README.md

 -kNN_regression
 -SVM_regression

+I'm using as feature vector 100 discrete points get from each waveform (only a part of the inspiral phase and the ringdown phase) as it is visible in the following image:

+This was achieved in other script

 After a systematic evaluation, I found that the best technique for my thesis is a Neural_network with one hidden layer with 25 neurons with sigmoidal activation function.